-Competitors like Norton, McAfee, Avira, and Bitdefender bundle all of their premium features with their premium plans.
+Competitors like Norton and Bitdefender bundle all of their premium features with their premium plans.
 If you’re buying Norton’s top-tier product, you’re getting all of Norton’s top-tier features.
 It’s a simple, one-click process to get the product you want.
 So, I would really like to see TotalAV offer a more streamlined purchasing experience.

-With all that frustration out of the way, I’ll say this — it’s totally possible to get an affordable internet security suite from TotalAV.
+It’s totally possible to get an affordable internet security suite from TotalAV despite all my frustration.
 The company just makes it a little harder than necessary!
 That’s why I listed out TotalAV’s plans with their included features so you don’t have to worry about getting upsold during purchase.